 Tech's Role in the New Way of Working

 It's hard to imagine the impact the pandemic would have had on a less tech-savvy workforce.
 While the move out of the office and into employees homes has been challenging, there have been a wide array of modern tools at our disposal which have considerably smoothed the transition.

 One of the biggest of these is undoubtedly web conferencing software.
 If you've had a meeting recently, chances are its been via a platform such as Zoom, Google Meet or Microsoft Teams.
 While these aren't a one-to-one substitute for an actual in-person meeting, they're as close as you're going to get, and the industry has exploded over the last year.
 Zoom has found itself becoming THE word for video conferencing, in the same way that Hoover is synonymous with vacuum cleaning in the UK.
 It's also made a cool $1 billion dollars last year – not bad for a company nobody had really heard of just over a year ago.

 Then there are other tools that allow for collaboration, no matter where your team is working from.
-Project management platforms such as monday.com mean that employees can share ideas, update workflows and continue to be creative, synchronously, regardless of there they are.
+Project management platforms that we've reviewed, such as monday.com, mean that employees can share ideas, update workflows and continue to be creative, synchronously, regardless of where they are.

-However, there's also the security concerns of working outside the office.
+However, there are also security concerns when working outside the office.
 It's much easier to provide a secure environment when everyone is under one roof.
 With staff working from home, teams are more disparate, and valuable company data is being shared across multiple networks.
 We've already seen examples of hackers taking advantage of weaknesses in home working, with some reports an increase of 4,000 hacks per day in the pandemic.

 Tools such as a VPNs, which mask your employees' identities, and with it, your valuable company data, have seen a massive uplift in use during the last year, as companies balance flexibility with security.